Kitchen Assistant by Future Care Group

 Only applications with the right to work in the UK may apply to this role.

-Would you like to work within a company who is supportive and believes that your future matters? - If you have passion for food and providing excellent customer service, we would like to hear from you we are actively recruiting for a Kitchen Assistant at Acacia Care Centre in south east London.
+Would you like to work within a company who is supportive and believes that your future matters? - If you have passion for food and providing excellent customer service, we would like to hear from you.

 The Job Role